ibbe08/Rean_wp-project/README.md

-Additional Documentation
+# ADDITIONAL DOCUMENTATION

-Highly Available and Scalable WordPress on AWS
+# Highly Available and Scalable WordPress on AWS

 With AWS you can build a Multi_Tiered Architecture by including: